overview

 Craig Rodwell (third from left), owner of Oscar Wilde Memorial Bookshop, with his staff outside 15 Christopher Street, the store’s second location, June 1983 (cropped).
 Photographer unknown.
 Courtesy of the Craig Rodwell Papers, Manuscripts and Archives Division, The New York Public Library.

-Historic Sites in Gay-Owned Businesses
+Historic Sites in LGBT-Owned Businesses

 432 West 14th Street